 Look on my lowliness and my pain, and forgive all my sins.

-Look on my enemies; they have multiplied, they hate me with an unjust hatred.
+Look on my enemies, for they have multiplied; they hate me with an unjust hatred.

-Keep my soul and deliver me, let me not be put to shame, for I put my hope in thee.
+Keep my soul and deliver me, let me not be put to shame, for I have hoped in thee.

-The innocent and the upright cleave to me, for I wait upon thee.
+The innocent and the upright join together with me, for I wait for thee.

 Redeem Israel, O God, out of all his troubles.